 EAAMO Living Labs Colloquium

 Living Labs with Practitioners explores co-experimentation with social impact practitioners using participatory methods to ask: How can AI systems of care be developed for vulnerable and underserved communities — and what is “safe enough”?
 Our work bridges generative AI, human–computer interaction, public policy, and the social sciences.
-This time, we organize a colloquium with Francesca Jarvis, Marcie Chin, and Monojit Choudhury with a moderation by Ashley Khor.
+This time, we organize a colloquium with Nadine Krishnamurthy-Spencer, Marcie Chin, and Monojit Choudhury with a moderation by Ashley Khor.

 To attend the colloquium, register here.

-Thursday, May 28, 2026 - 12:00 PM ET
+Thursday, May 28, 2026 - 11:00 AM ET

 Marcie Chin is a Language Access Product Delivery Manager at U.S. Digital Response (USDR), where she leads the development of generative AI solutions that improve how governments communicate with members of their community, no matter what language they speak.
 She specializes in bridging technical innovation with policy and human-centered design to create more effective government services.
 Marcie believes that thoughtful application of emerging technologies, grounded in deep understanding of people’s needs, can transform how government serves all people.